Ronaldo will play again in Europe - Al Nassr boss

 ESPN sources added that Al Nassr are determined to use Ronaldo's experience at the top of European football with Manchester United, Real Madrid and Juventus to become a powerhouse of Saudi and Asian football.

-The five-times Ballon D'Or winner is yet to score for Al Nassr after the three games with the club, the most recent a Saudi Super Cup semifinal defeat to Al Ittihad on Thursday.
+The five-time Ballon d'Or winner has yet to score for Al Nassr in his first three games with the club, the most recent a Saudi Super Cup semifinal defeat to Al Ittihad on Thursday.

 Ronaldo forced his way out of Old Trafford in December, mutually terminating his contract following a contentious TV interview.